CoreumFoundation/coreum/x/dex/spec/matching.md

 due to the rounding, we find `max_execution_quantity` that we can use to prevent the price violation, and return the remainder.

-The `max_execution_quantity` is the maximum integer value of the `remaining_quantity` (integer) which gives integer when we multiply it by the execution price.
+The `max_execution_quantity` is the maximum integer value that is less or equal to the `remaining_quantity` (integer) which gives integer when we multiply it by the execution price.
 The execution price might be the maker order price, if we try to fill the maker order `remaining_quantity`.
 Or one divided by the maker order price, if we try to fill the taker order `remaining_quantity`.

 Let's find the formula for the `max_execution_quantity` :